+B04526_03_19.png

 Click Next to move on to the next step.

 We will now configure attribute flow which is mapping attributes in the connector space to attributes in the Metaverse.
-This means the connector space attribute value can be copied to the mapped metaverse attribute.
+This means the connector space attribute value can be copied to the mapped Metaverse attribute.
 In our case, we are mapping the connector space object type person (left hand side) to a person object type in the metaverse (right hand side).
 On the Data source attribute section (left hand side), click on department and click on department in the Metaverse attribute (right hand side).
 Keep the Mapping Type set to Direct and Flow Direction set to Import.
 Click on the New button to add the mapping.
 You should see a new attribute flow like below: